uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 Specifying params for receptor or sequence dataset import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to import a Sequence- or ReceptorDataset, set the parameter :code:`is_repertoire` to False, and set :code:`paired` to either False (SequenceDataset) or True (ReceptorDataset).
-For Sequence- and ReceptorDatasets, metadata labels must be specified directly as columns in the input files.
+If you want to import a sequence or receptor dataset, set the parameter :code:`is_repertoire` to False, and set :code:`paired` to either False (sequence dataset) or True (receptor dataset).
+For sequence and receptor dataset, metadata labels must be specified directly as columns in the input files.
-These metadata labels can be used to train classifiers for.
+These metadata labels can be used as a prediction target when training ML models.
 For example, a column 'binding' can be added, which may have values 'true' and 'false'.
 The metadata labels are specified through parameter :code:`metadata_column_mapping`, which is a mapping from the names of the columns in the file to the names that will be used internally in immuneML (for example: when specifying :code:`labels` in the :ref:`TrainMLModel` instruction).
 It is recommended that the immuneML-internal names contain only lowercase letters, numbers and underscores.

-A complete specification for importing a SequenceDataset from AIRR format with default parameters may look like this:
+A complete specification for importing a sequence dataset from AIRR format with default parameters may look like this:

 .. indent with spaces
 .. code-block:: yaml